A Red Letter Day: Release

+Artwork

-The single was released in two CD versions and on 12-inch red vinyl.
+The Parlophone single was released in two CD versions and on 12-inch red vinyl.
 CD2 came in a slipcase that could hold both singles.
 The slipcase and the vinyl outer sleeve were solid red embossed with red lettering.
 The inner sleeves and the CD1 cover (pictured) featured photos of the duo on All Saints Road near Sarm West Studios taken by Pennie Smith.